SaintNick1214/Project-Cortex/Documentation/03-api-reference/04-user-operations.md

 ### delete()

-Delete a user profile with optional cascade to delete all associated data.
+Delete a user profile with optional cascade to delete all associated data across all layers.

-> **Cloud Mode Feature**: The `cascade` option requires Cortex Cloud.
-In Direct Mode, use manual deletion (see examples).
+> **Fully Implemented in SDK**: Cascade deletion with verification and rollback is available in the free SDK.
+Cloud Mode adds legal certificates and guarantees.

 **Signature:**